Selected Case Studies

 The Impact

 After the change, tasks finished more often and people found products faster.
 Nobody had looked for "Added benefits" under Why EE; everyone expected handset brands under Shop.
 Odd buckets like "Good As New" and "EE TV" had confused two in five people; those labels got untangled.
-The point was simple: match the mental model, stop the drop-off.
+The durable lesson was simple: align structure with how people shop telecom on mobile, then measure completion instead of debating opinions.

 Industry